SajayR/llmforecasting/README.md

 ## Task 3: Setup LLM model locally and showcase zero-shot performance

-Model Selection: In selecting models for this task, our priority was to focus on pure predictive capabilities of pre-trained LLMs without the additional layers tailored for chat or instruction following, which could potentially detract from performance in a forecasting context.
+**Model Selection**: In selecting models for this task, our priority was to focus on pure predictive capabilities of pre-trained LLMs without the additional layers tailored for chat or instruction following, which could potentially detract from performance in a forecasting context.
 The primary models chosen were 7 billion parameter versions of
    * Llama2
    * Falcon